 When considering the risk presented by any particular area of practice, carriers look at both frequency and severity: how often lawyers practicing in those areas have claims brought against them (or how often mistakes tend to occur); and how big the stakes are when a claim is made (how much money is usually at stake in the representations they undertake).

 Practice areas with a high frequency of high-cost claims get the highest rate and so on down the line, with low-frequency/low-severity areas being the least expensive to insure.
-For example, criminal defense and workers compensation both have lower expected frequency and severity and will be rated at a discounted rate.
-On the other end of the spectrum, plaintiff’s personal injury and real estate both have higher expected frequency and severity of loss and therefore will be rated higher.
+For example, criminal defense and workers' compensation both have lower expected frequency and severity and will be rated at a discounted rate.
+On the other end of the spectrum, the plaintiff’s personal injury and real estate both have higher expected frequency and severity of loss and therefore will be rated higher.

 The low end of the risk spectrum includes most areas of defense-related work including criminal defense, insurance defense, and corporate or commercial litigation defense.
-Also included is alternative dispute resolution and workers compensation services.
+Also included is alternative dispute resolution and workers' compensation services.
 Claims arising from these practice areas typically have low frequency and low severity resulting in a lower expected loss cost, leading to rate discount factors ranging from 25% to 50%.

 Moderate risk areas of practice include bankruptcy, civil rights or discrimination, family law, commercial or corporate plaintiff services, and immigration.
-While these areas of practice can have high stakes for the covered attorney’s clients, the cost to defend claims in these areas is generally moderate and controlled, and claim frequency is neither significantly high or low.
+While these areas of practice can have high stakes for the covered attorney’s clients, the cost to defend claims in these areas is generally moderate and controlled, and claim frequency is neither significantly high nor low.

-High risk areas of practice include real estate; plaintiff’s personal injury; and wills, trusts and estates; with patent, mass tort, product liability litigation, and securities law viewed as the riskiest of all.
+High-risk areas of practice include real estate; plaintiff’s personal injury; and wills, trusts, and estates; with patent, mass tort, product liability litigation, and securities law viewed as the riskiest of all.
 Highly complex litigation practice also presents severity risk because of the high cost to litigate the “case within the (malpractice) case” when defending a claim.
 The primary driver of risk in these categories is their above-average claim size.
 Firms practicing in these practice areas can see rates 50-150% higher than firms practicing in the low to moderate practice areas.

 Companies writing lawyers malpractice insurance establish their own rating formulas including how they will differentiate by area of practice.
 That means premiums can be different from insured to insured depending on the firms’ practice mix, even if the firms are the same size.

 For example, if you are a solo practitioner providing only criminal and other defense-related services and want to purchase a $1,000,000 limit policy, you might pay a premium of $1,500, while another solo down the street specializing in real estate might pay closer to $4,000.
-Note, though, that practicing in many different or unrelated areas of practice, even if each is generally considered to be lower risk, can be more risky in the aggregate.
+Note, though, that practicing in many different or unrelated areas of practice, even if each is generally considered to be lower risk, can be riskier in the aggregate.

 Carriers analyze not only the risk the individual law firms they cover present, they also consider how much risk they themselves are carrying in their own books of business to make decisions about who and what they are willing to cover year to year.

 For instance, many carriers have tight internal restrictions on work related to intellectual property, securities, and environmental law, and so may decline your application for insurance if you regularly handle such matters.
-Or they might justset an extra-high premium price to account for the increased risk they are taking on if they do choose to insure you.
+Or they might just set an extra-high premium price to account for the increased risk they are taking on if they do choose to insure you.

 Individual Characteristics Of Your Practice

-Insurers also consider various individual characteristics of a particular firm as well as attorneys’ individual experiences and history when setting price.
+Insurers also consider various individual characteristics of a particular firm as well as attorneys’ individual experiences and history when setting prices.
 They gather this information primarily from your answers on their yearly application.
 These factors include claims history, practice management choices, industry rating structures, choices about limits and deductibles, and your particular insurance coverage history.